 To avoid this, you will need IP addresses rotated.
 While you can do that yourself using dedicated proxies, your workflow would be a lot easier if you make use of rotating proxies that do that automatically for you.

-- Best Tripadvisor proxies for scraping data from the Tripadvisor
+- Best proxies for scraping data from Tripadvisor and Agoda

-- Get Best proxies for Google SERP, Amazon, eBay, and ETSY
+- Get Best proxies for Asos, Costco, Groupon, and Target

 Can I Use Free Proxies for Scraping Booking.com?